rexsez/ddos-defense/README.md

 | **Network** | XDP-capable NIC | Dedicated NIC | Bridged Mode required for VMs. |
 | **OS** | Linux (x86_64) | Linux (x86_64) | Ubuntu 22.04 LTS verified. |

 **Virtual Machine Users**: If running on VMware, VirtualBox, or KVM, you must use **Bridged Network Mode**.
-NAT mode hides source IPs which can lead to some issues.
+NAT mode hides source IPs which can cause some issues.

 ---